KabirSamsi/KabirSamsi/README.md

 I'm currently working on a few projects including the following!

-- **KLaTsL**: A functional, typed & interpreted language focused on linear algebra.
+- **[KLaTsL]([url](https://github.com/KabirSamsi/KLaTsL/))**: A functional, typed & interpreted language focused on linear algebra.
 Introduces an elegant type system and syntax featuring matrix comprehensions & factorizations, typed transformations, dimensional typing and more.

-- **Franz**: A compiled, domain-specific programming language targeted towards compact and modular musical composition, using a medium of text-based musical notation.
+- **[Franz]([url](https://github.com/KabirSamsi/franz/))**: A compiled, domain-specific programming language targeted towards compact and modular musical composition, using a medium of text-based musical notation.
 Compiles to ChucK, an audio production and representation language.

-- **RISCV-Pipeline**: A disassembler, decompiler, processor simulator and program verifier to translate machine code to RISC-V Assembly and verify program correctness given a set of program-state specifications.

-Do also keep an eye out for some of my notes on algorithmic challenges and ideas I post!